5 Steps for a Successful Loyalty Program at Your Salon or Spa

 Step 1: Analyze

-Implementing loyalty promotions in your business should always be based on growth.
-Run the MA200 report in Millennium or Meevo for the last year and analyze your growth indicators.
-Focus on the growth indicators that you are struggling with to make your promotions speak to those areas.
-The growth indicators are:
+Implementing loyalty promotions at your business should always be based on growth.
+Your salon or spa software should be equipped with a robust reporting system to illuminate the path forward.
+In Meevo, you can run the MA200 report for the last year and analyze your growth indicators.
+Focus on the following key growth indicators, which are:

 Step 2: Develop

-The loyalty programs inside of Millennium and Meevo were created around the growth indicators mentioned in Step 1.
+The loyalty programs inside Meevo were created around the growth indicators mentioned in Step 1.
 Here are some loyalty ideas that affect each growth indicator:

-To increase FOV, you can utilize “Reward points for service after being performed X times”, “Points for re-booking at the time of ring-up”.
-For Example: If a client receives 5 pedicures, they will be awarded 1000 points, or $1.00.
+To increase FOV, you can utilize a promo system where clients are rewarded points for a service after being performed X times or points for re-booking at the time of checkout.

-When strategically trying to grow your business, we suggest starting with no more than 2-3 promotions to avoid giving away too much.
+When strategically trying to grow your business, we suggest starting with no more than 2–3 promotions to avoid giving away too much and burning yourself out.

 Step 3: Education

 Your employees are one of your greatest assets in implementing client loyalty programs.
-They speak to clients regularly, have already established trust, and have the most ability to inform them of current promotions.
+They speak to clients regularly, have already established trust, and have direct access to inform them of current promotions.

-A concrete dialogue will help your employees be more confident with pitching the client loyalty program to your customers.
-For example, if a client is interested in purchasing retail, help increase the likelihood of the sale by mentioning they will receive “X” amount in points if they do so.
-The front desk can solidify a re-booked appointment by informing the guest they will receive points if they schedule their next visit.
+Dialogue tips will help your employees be more confident with pitching the client loyalty program to your clients, so don’t hesitate to hold a staff meeting where you can give them quick pointers.
+For example, if a client is interested in purchasing retail, help increase the likelihood of the sale by mentioning they will receive X-amount in points if they do so.
+The front desk can solidify a rebooked appointment by informing your guest that they’ll also receive points if they prebook their next visit.

 Step 4: Launch

 After your team is on board, it’s time to launch your client loyalty program.
-Create printed collateral for clients to inform them of your new promotions and any restrictions.
-Flyers should also be placed in new client welcome bags, and all new clients should be informed when entering the salon/spa.
-Promoting your loyalty program via email/SMS campaigns is highly recommended, and you should turn on the option in Millennium where points will print on the bottom of receipts.
-Doing so will inform clients when they accrue points and will cause clients who don’t have any to inquire how they can receive points.
+Create printed collateral for clients to inform them of your new promotions and any restrictions in-shop, and don’t forget that email marketing!
+Fliers should also be placed in new client welcome bags, if that’s a thing you do at your business.
+And don’t forget to turn on the option in Meevo where points earned will print on the bottom of receipts.

 Step 5: Evaluate